EleutherAI/lm-evaluation-harness/README.md

     --tasks lambada_openai,hellaswag
 ```

+While this functionality is only officially mantained for the official OpenAI API, it tends to also work for other hosting services that use the same API such as [goose.ai](goose.ai) with minor modification.
+We also have an implementation for the [TextSynth](https://textsynth.com/index.html) API, using `--model textsynth`.

-And if you want to verify the data integrity of the tasks you're performing in addition to running the tasks themselves, you can use the `--check_integrity` flag:
+To verify the data integrity of the tasks you're performing in addition to running the tasks themselves, you can use the `--check_integrity` flag:

 ```bash
 python main.py \